-- Each Service offers its own program designed for wounded warriors:
+Each service offers its own program designed for wounded warriors:

-- Navy Safe Harbor.
-The Navy Safe Harbor program provides personalized support and assistance to injured Sailors and their families by providing educational information on injuries, assistance with home accommodations, transportation accommodations, workplace accommodations, education and job training, personal and family counseling, child care information, and information and assistance for financial and benefit issues.
+- Navy Safe Harbor — The Navy Safe Harbor program provides personalized support and assistance to injured sailors and their families by providing educational information on injuries, assistance with home accommodations, transportation accommodations, workplace accommodations, education and job training, personal and family counseling, child care information, and information and assistance for financial and benefit issues.

-- Military OneSource.
-Military OneSource provides wounded warrior specialty consultation services.
-Through this service, callers can access immediate assistance for wounded warriors and their families with issues related to financial resources; education, training, and job placement; VA benefits and other entitlements; home, transportation, and workplace accommodations; and relationships.
-The specialty consultants work collaboratively with the Services' wounded warrior programs and the VA to ensure callers are promptly connected to resources that can help address their needs.
-To reach a consultant call 1-800-342-9647.
+- Military OneSource — Military OneSource provides wounded warrior specialty consultation services.
+Through this service, callers can access immediate assistance for wounded warriors and their families with issues related to financial resources, education, training, VA benefits and other entitlements, home accommodations, transportation accommodations, workplace accommodations and relationships.
+The specialty consultants work collaboratively with the services' wounded warrior programs and the VA to ensure callers are promptly connected to resources that can help address their needs.
+Consultants can be reached through the website or by telephone at 800-342-9647.

 - National Resource Directory — The National Resource Directory assists wounded warriors, veterans and their families or caregivers with information on benefits and compensation, education and training, employment, housing and many additional services and resources.